javierpreda/frontstart/README.md

 # Setup

+After cloning or downloading this repo,
-Fist, check if you have node and gulp installed, then:
+First, make sure you have node and gulp installed on your system, On your terminal, navigate to the root frontstart folder and execute:

 ```
 npm install